-You will definitely need to have a time out of your classroom or playtime.
+You will definitely need to have a 'time out' of your classroom or playtime.

-The Head teacher might want to talk to you.
+The Head teacher will want to talk to you.

-Your teacher or Headteacher might need to ring your parents and let them know, a record of which will be recorded and held in the office.
+Your teacher or Headteacher will need to ring your parents and let them know, a record of which will be recorded and held in the office behaviour log.